establish33/Upload-Assistant/README.md

   `python3 upload.py /downloads/path/to/content --args`

-  Args are OPTIONAL, for a list of acceptable args, pass `--help`
+  Args are OPTIONAL, for a list of acceptable args, pass `--help` Use --unattended for automatic usage.
+Be aware of what your uploading beforehand to not violate any tracker rules.
 ## **Docker Usage:**
   Visit our wonderful [docker usage wiki page](https://github.com/L4GSP1KE/Upload-Assistant/wiki/Docker)